fyquah/hardcaml_arty/examples/blinker/README.md

 This example has been tested on the Vivado 2018.2 and 2020.2.
 This has been tested on the Arty A7 on my linux host machine.

 You need to install vivado and djtgcfg to run these examples.
+You will also need to obtain a license from Xilinx to use the ethernet component.
 See a section below on some pointers on how to do this.

 To compile this example, run the following command.